 There are a range of measures that organisations can adopt to improve child safety and reduce the risk of harm to children.
-New Victorian child-safe standards are expected to be introduced from January 2016, and will provide a framework to assist in ensuring child safety in the organisation.
-Under the standards, organisations will be expected to have policies, procedures and systems in place to protect children from abuse, including appropriate pre-employment screening arrangements and systems for reporting and responding to allegations of abuse.
+The child-safe standards provide a framework to assist in ensuring child safety in the organisation.
+Under the standards, organisations are expected to have policies, procedures and systems in place to protect children from abuse, including appropriate pre-employment screening arrangements and systems for reporting and responding to allegations of abuse.

 - Adopting a child safety policy that outlines a commitment to child safety and provides guidance on how to create a child safe environment.